Delaware Apartment Loan Rates

 Stable Demand Supported by Regional Employment Access

 Delaware's location along the Northeast corridor supports steady renter demand tied to employment centers in Pennsylvania, Maryland, and New Jersey.
-For borrowers using apartment loans, that regional connectivity continues to support long-term apartment performance even without a major in-state metro anchor.
+For borrowers using Delaware apartment loans, that regional connectivity continues to support long-term apartment performance even without a major in-state metro anchor.

-2026 Delaware Apartment Loan Market Forecast
+2026 Delaware Apartment Market at a Glance

-• Employment: Philadelphia is projected to add about 7,500 jobs in 2026.
+• Employment: Philadelphia metro is projected to add about 7,500 jobs in 2026

 Wilmington Delaware Apartment Loan Wilmington Delaware Apartment Loan

-2026 Wilmington Delaware Apartment Loan Market Overview
+Wilmington Delaware Apartment Market Snapshot, 2026

 Wilmington benefits from its position within the Philadelphia-Camden-Wilmington metro corridor and its role as Delaware's primary employment center for financial services, healthcare, and legal industries.
 The city's renter majority of 54% reflects a structurally renter-oriented housing market driven by affordability dynamics and a young professional demographic.
 Renters in the 25 to 34 age group make up the largest share of Wilmington's renter pool at 28%, followed by the 35 to 44 age group at 19%.
 Approximately 35% of Wilmington's rental housing stock was built before 1939, creating significant value-add and repositioning opportunities for investors.
-These characteristics continue to attract Delaware apartment lenders evaluating workforce housing opportunities in the state's largest city.
+These characteristics continue to attract apartment lenders in Delaware evaluating workforce housing opportunities in the state's largest city.

 As of February 9, 2026, the average apartment rent in Wilmington is $1,683 per month, up 1.72% from $1,655 the prior year.
 By unit type: studios average $1,486/month, one-bedrooms average $1,596/month, two-bedrooms average $1,732/month, and three-bedrooms average $2,152/month.
 Approximately 45% of all Wilmington rentals are priced between $1,501 and $2,000 per month.
 The Downtown Wilmington submarket commands the highest rents in the city at approximately $2,483/month for one-bedroom units.
 These rent levels support practical underwriting for apartment loans in Delaware where stable occupancy and lower acquisition costs relative to the broader mid-Atlantic market drive the return profile.